Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Related Work

 \section{Related Work}

 \paragraph{KBQA models:} There has been extensive research on KBQA in recent years.
 Retrieval based approaches~\cite{saxena:acl2020kgqaembed,zhang:acl2022subgraph,mitra:naacl2022cmhopkgqa,wang:naacl2022mhopkgqa,das:icml2022subgraphcbr} learn to identify paths in the KB starting from entities mentioned in the question, and then score and analyze these paths to directly retrieve the answer.
 Query generation approaches~\cite{cao:acl2022progxfer,ye:acl2022rngkbqa,chen:acl2021retrack,das:emnlp2021cbr} learn to generate a logical form or a query (e.g in SPARQL) based on the question, which is then executed over the KB to obtain the answer.
-Some of these retrieve KB elements first and then use these in addition to the query to generate the logical form~\cite{ye:acl2022rngkbqa,chen:acl2021retrack}. ~\cite{cao:acl2022progxfer} first generate a KB independent program sketch and then fill in specific arguments by analyzing the KB.
-None of these address answerability and have so far only been evaluated for answerable questions.
-Work on QA over incomplete KBs focus on improving accuracy of QA, using case-based reasoning and missing fact prediction, without addressing answerability~\cite{thai:arxiv2022cbrikb,saxena:acl2020kgqaembed}.
-Separately, these focus only on missing facts, while we investigate other aspects of incompleteness affecting answerability.
+Some of these retrieve KB elements first and then use these in addition to the query to generate the logical form~\cite{ye:acl2022rngkbqa,chen:acl2021retrack}. ~\citet{cao:acl2022progxfer} first generate a KB independent program sketch and then fill in specific arguments by analyzing the KB.
+All these models have so far only been evaluated for answerable questions.
+There is work on improving accuracy of QA over incomplete KBs~\cite{thai:arxiv2022cbrikb,saxena:acl2020kgqaembed}, but these do not address answerability.

-\paragraph{Answerability in QA:} Answerability has been explored for extractive QA~\cite{rajpurkar:acl2018-squadidk}, conversational QA~\cite{choi:emnlp2018-quac,reddy:tacl2019coqa}, boolean (Y/N) QA~\cite{sulem:naacl2022-ynidk} and MCQ~\cite{raina:acl2022-mcqnone}.
-While our work is motivated by these, the nature of unanswerable questions is very different for KBs compared to unstructured context.
+\textbf{Answerability in QA:} Answerability has been explored for extractive QA~\cite{rajpurkar:acl2018-squadidk}, conversational QA~\cite{choi:emnlp2018-quac,reddy:tacl2019coqa}, boolean (Y/N) QA~\cite{sulem:naacl2022-ynidk} and MCQ~\cite{raina:acl2022-mcqnone}.
+While our work is motivated by these, the nature of unanswerable questions is very different for KBs compared to unstructured contexts.
+Also, KBQA models work differently than other QA models.
+These retrieve paths and KB elements to prepare the context for a question.
+Relevant context is then pieced together to generate a logical query rather than the answer directly.
+We find that this makes them more prone to mistakes in the face of unanswerability.

+In very recent work on unanswerability for text-to SQL~\cite{wang:arxiv2022}, the underlying cause of answerability --- missing columns in individual tables --- is much simpler than for KBQA.

+\textbf{QA Datasets and Answerability:} Many benchmark datasets exist for KBQA~\cite{gu:www2021grailqa,yih:acl2016webqsp,talmor:acl2018complexwebqsp,cao:acl2022kqapro}, but only contain answerable questions.
+QALD~\cite{perevalov2:icsc022} is a multilingual dataset containing ``out-of-scope'' questions that may be considered unanswerable according to our definition.
+However, the number of such questions is very small (few tens in different versions of the dataset), which hinders any meaningful bench-marking.
+It also does not have any finer categorization of such questions.